liuhaixiachina/Scientific-docsum/README.md

 }

-The original dataset was from: http://www.cl.cam.ac.uk/~sht25/AZ_corpus.html
+The original dataset was from: http://www.cl.cam.ac.uk/~sht25/AZ_corpus.html To train new word2vec models, please refer to: https://github.com/wendykan/DeepLearningMovies (credits)

 The main contribution of this work is to apply word2vec on argumentative sentences classification.
 Differenct word2vec models were trained and compared.